lukeoregan88/wordpress-function-snippets/README.md

 ## Contributing

 Contributions are welcome!
 If you have a useful code snippet that you'd like to add to the collection, please create a pull request with your changes.

-## License

-WordPress Function Snippets is released under the MIT license.
-See the [LICENSE](LICENSE) file for more information.